Jon Keune

 Biography

-Keune has mainly focused on the development of popular, devotional (bhakti) Hindu traditions, especially the Varkari tradition and its hagiographical literature in Marathi between the sixteenth century and the present.
-His book Shared Devotion, Shared Food: Equality and the Bhakti-Caste Question in Western India considers the tension of bhakti traditions between caste hierarchy and spiritual equality.
-He co-edited a volume on bhakti traditions and their many others, Regional Communities of Devotion in South Asia: Insiders, Outsiders, and Interlopers.
-Keune has published many articles in journals, edited books, and encyclopedias about Hindu devotionalism, Marathi hagiography, Hindu-Christian encounters, and German orientalism.
+Keune’s earlier scholarship focused on popular, devotional (bhakti) Hindu movements and their relationships to caste, especially the Varkari tradition and its hagiographical literature in Marathi between 1600 and the present.
+His book Shared Devotion, Shared Food: Equality and the Bhakti-Caste Question in Western India explored how the idea of social equality became normative for analyzing bhakti traditions’ social effects, displacing earlier nondualist and theological terms that Marathi authors used to speak about caste and bhakti.
+He co-edited Regional Communities of Devotion in South Asia: Insiders, Outsiders, and Interlopers on bhakti traditions and their many others.
+He has published articles in journals, edited books, and encyclopedias on bhakti, Marathi literature, and comparative and transregional studies, as can be found in the ORCiD site linked above.

-He co-founded the Regional Bhakti Scholars Network, a platform which brings together scholars of various Indian regions and languages to explore patterns in literatures, traditions, and theologies that come under the umbrella of devotional Hinduism.
-As part of this work, he co-directs a collaborative effort to develop the Bhakti Virtual Archive (BHAVA).
-He is also active in the Maharashtra Studies Group and the AAR Hagiology Seminar.
+In 2013, he co-founded the Regional Bhakti Scholars Network to bring together scholars of diverse regions and languages to study bhakti in new ways through annual symposia, publications, and the Bhakti Virtual Archive (BHAVA) — a grant-supported digital humanities project with over 25 collaborators.
+Keune is also active in the Maharashtra Studies Group and the AAR Hagiology Seminar.

 Education